-Orange Coast College also has The School of Sailing & Seamanship located at 1801 W. Pacific Coast Highway, Newport Beach, CA 92663.
+Orange Coast College also has the Waterfront Campus located at 1801 W. Pacific Coast Highway, Newport Beach, CA 92663.
 The geographic space encompasses each campus building, pathway, garden, and parking lot.
 Private businesses surround the campus to the east and west, and Pacific Coast Highway to the north.
 The campus owns all buildings within the boundaries.
 The area considered "Public Property" includes the sidewalks adjacent to the campus, the surrounding street of Pacific Coast Highway and the sidewalks on the opposite side of the street.